 Extension and Water Resources Research Institutes (WRRIs) are located at Land-grant Universities.
 With Extension on the front-lines of making change and WRRIs focused on research related to local water issues, their partnership is critical to providing the best public service.
 This project is an Extension-driven effort taking the results from research, including WRRI sponsored research, and transforming it into accessible information and tangible tools for the public through extension and outreach in concert with state-based harmful algal bloom prevention, monitoring, and response efforts.

-This project is working to:
+This project worked to:

 - Document existing state programming responses to harmful algal bloom related issues